Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 * 20 journal articles with Access_Type Free_To_Read.

 This MUST result in 40 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with Access_Type Controlled; the same again for Access_Type Open; and 20 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with Access_Type Free_To_Read.

-**Option 3**: Report provider offers journal articles under just one Access_Type.

-The auditor MUST request 100 journal articles.

-This MUST result in 100 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests with the appropriate Access_Type.

 E.2.5.2 Total_Item_Requests and Unique_Item_Requests